 Step 2.
 Think of the number of emails for your sequence

-You need to plan your email sequence ahead by evaluating your sales cycle and the number of emails it will comprise.
+You need to plan your email sequence by evaluating your sales cycle and the number of emails it will comprise.

 With the Snov.io drag-and-drop editor, you can add as many emails as necessary for your sequence:

-From my experience, the common email sequence consists of 3 to 7 emails.
-It is considered enough to provide a prospect with valuable information, engage with them, and smoothly lead them to the desired action.
+How many emails should be in a sequence?
+Every marketing guru will tell you the same thing: there is no single optimal number of emails in a sequence.
+It all depends on your goals, industry, audience, sales cycle length, etc. From my experience, the standard email sequence consists of 3 to 7 emails.
+It is considered enough to provide a prospect with valuable information, engage with them, and smoothly lead them to the desired action. |

 Step 3.
 Define triggers

-When configuring your email sequence, identify the conditions that need to be met for the automation to activate.
-In Snov.io, you can choose among three options: whether a recipient opened an email, clicked on a link, or booked a meeting via Calendly.
-Plus, you can also choose the waiting time for the trigger to come into action:
+With Snov.io, you can choose among three options: whether a recipient opened an email, clicked on a link, or booked a meeting via Calendly.
+Plus, you can also select the waiting time for the trigger to come into action:

-For example, if you’re creating a follow-up email sequence with the aim of drawing a prospect to the meeting, you’ll choose ‘Booked a meeting via Calendly.’
+For example, if you’re creating a follow-up email sequence to attract a prospect to a meeting, you should choose the Booked a meeting via Calendly option.

 Step 4.
 Compose emails for the sequence

-Each email in your sequence will be personalized thanks to Snov.io’s email variables – pieces of text in email templates that are automatically filled with corresponding recipient data when the email is sent.
-Every prospect on your list (which you should collect or upload and segment in your Snov.io account beforehand) will get highly personalized messages tailored specifically to them.
+Each email in your sequence will be personalized thanks to Snov.io’s email variables – pieces of text in email templates automatically filled with corresponding recipient data when the email is sent.

 Step 5.
 Choose the prospects

 With Snov.io, after drafting your emails, you’ll select the prospect list to which your email sequence will be sent.
 You can set the details and filter the chosen list for precision targeting.
-For example, if you use Snov.io’s free CRM, you can automatically filter those who are ready to convert from those who are not interested.

 Step 6.
 Set sending options